Nocrex/demo-analysis/README.md

 The program accepts the following arguments:

 - `-i <path>`: Specify the path to the demo file to analyze.
 This argument is required.
 - `-q`: Silence all debug info, leaving only the detection output in stdout.
-Strongly recommended for production use.
+Required for production use.
+- `-p`: Same as `-q`, but prettifies the output.
+Convenient for manual inspection of the output.
 - `-c`: Print the number of detections instead of details for every detection.
 Overridden by `-q`.
 - `-a <algorithm> [-a <algorithm>]...`: Specify the algorithms to run.
 If not specified, the default algorithms are run.
 - `-h`: Print help information and exit.

 ### Writing your own algorithm

-This section describes the creation of a cheat detection algorithm.
-You can view the final product of this tutorial with supporting comments at `src/algorithms/viewangles_180degrees.rs`.
+This section describes the structure of a cheat detection algorithm.
+You can also view a complete algorithm with supporting comments at `src/algorithms/viewangles_180degrees.rs`.

 To write your own algorithm, you must implement the `DemoTickEvent` trait.
 To do this, create a new file in the `src/algorithms/` directory.
 For example, if you want to detect 180 degree snaps, you might create `src/algorithms/viewangles_180degrees.rs`.
 In this file, you can define whatever structs, types etc you need to create your algorithm.
 At minimum, you need to implement some of the functions in `DemoTickEvent`: